k-donn/plasmoid-wunderground/README.md

 Big thanks to [Zren](https://github.com/Zren) for files from [`applet-lib`](https://github.com/Zren/plasma-applet-lib/) and [`applet-simpleweather`](https://github.com/Zren/plasma-applet-simpleweather/).

-Upstream changes have also been merged back in from [`plasmoid-wunderground-extended`](https://github.com/rliwoch/plasmoid-wunderground-extended).
+Upstream changes have also been merged back in from rliwoch's [`plasmoid-wunderground-extended`](https://github.com/rliwoch/plasmoid-wunderground-extended).

 Portions of [CompactRepresentation](./plasmoid/contents/ui/CompactRepresentation.qml) and [IconAndTextItem](./plasmoid/contents/ui/IconAndTextItem.qml) are from `org.kde.plasma.weather`.